Strangemother/python-state-machine/docs/book/node/usage.md

 ## Implementation

-Because a node is designed to be the extendable part of the API, it has a small set methods:
+Because a node is designed to be the extendable part of the API, it has a small set methods.

 Here is a list of attribute names in a node.
 Unless you `super` override these methods, you'll break the `Node` instance.